gt3/react-ultra/README.md

 The `<News />` component *prepends* its matchers to the router by rendering `<Use />`.
 It adds the news section matchers on mount and removes on unmount.

-There are more full-proof examples that you can run locally.
-Check out the examples directory.
+For more full-proof examples, check out the examples directory.

 ### License